 ForgeRock provides support services, professional services, training through ForgeRock University, and partner services to help you set up and maintain your deployments.
-For information about getting support, see Getting support.
+For help, refer to Getting support.

 When you are trying to solve a problem, save time by asking the following questions: